JamesBlandEcon/RoundingNonBayesianCurveExample/README.md

 01_estimate_models.R requires two .stan files to run:

 * interval_pooled.stan for the pooled model
-* interval_hierarchical for the hierarchical model
+* interval_hierarchical.stan for the hierarchical model